Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 ## Terms and definitions

-### Deployment Provider
+### Bicep Extension

 An API abstraction for the following operations:

 - Creating or updating Azure Resources or extensible resources declared in Bicep files or ARM templates;
-- Performing resource-level or provider-level queries that have no side effects through provider functions in Bicep files or ARM templates, e.g., list secrets of a resource (currently, this is only supported by the az provider).
+- Performing resource-level or extension-level queries that have no side effects through functions in Bicep files or ARM templates, e.g., list secrets of a resource (currently, this is only supported by the az extension).

-### Extensibility Provider

-An extensibility provider refers to any deployment provider that operates outside the scope of ARM, such as the MS Graph provider and the Kubernetes provider.
-An extensibility provider deploys extensible resources instead of Azure resources.

 ### Extensible Resource

 An Azure data-plane resource or non-Azure resource declared in a Bicep file or an ARM template.
-Extensible resources are deployed through extensibility providers.
+Extensible resources are deployed through Bicep extensions.

 ## Motivation